 1. MEALS & ENTERTAINMENT

-Under the TCJA, transportation company owners may deduct 50 percent of food and beverage related to operating a trade or business, with a couple conditions:
+After 2022, meal expense treatment reverts back to the law enacted under the Tax Cuts and Jobs Act (TCJA).
+In this case, transportation company owners may deduct 50 percent of food and beverage related to operating a trade or business, with a couple of conditions:

 - The expense is not lavish or extravagant under the circumstances.